Deep Bregman Divergence for Contrastive Learning of Visual Representations: Related Work

 \section{Related Work}

-\paragraph{Divergence learning} Our method is comparable with methods involving measuring or learning divergence over distributions such as contrastive divergence~\cite{carreira2005contrastive}, stochastic Bregman divergence~\cite{dragomir2021fast}, maximum mean discrepancy~\cite{xing2002distance}, and most recently deep divergence learning~\cite{cilingir2020deep,kampffmeyer2019deep,kong2020rankmax,kato2021non}.
+\paragraph{Divergence learning.} Our proposed method is comparable with approaches involving measuring or learning divergence over distributions such as contrastive divergence~\cite{carreira2005contrastive}, stochastic Bregman divergence~\cite{dragomir2021fast}, maximum mean discrepancy~\cite{xing2002distance}, and most recently deep divergence learning~\cite{cilingir2020deep,kampffmeyer2019deep,kong2020rankmax,kato2021non}.
 Another related work is Rankmax~\cite{kong2020rankmax} which studies an adaptive projection alternative to the softmax function that is based on a projection on the $(n,k)-$simplex with application in multi-class classification.
-However, our proposed framework differs in representation learning strategy and applications.
+However, our proposed method differs in representation learning strategy and applications.

-\paragraph{Self-supervised learning } Much of the early works on self-supervised learning focused on the problem of learning embeddings without labels such that the linear classifier operating on the learned embeddings from self-supervision could achieve high classification accuracy~\cite{doersch2015unsupervised}.
+\paragraph{Self-supervised learning.} Much of the early works on self-supervised learning focused on the problem of learning embeddings without labels such that the linear classifier operating on the learned embeddings from self-supervision could achieve high classification accuracy~\cite{doersch2015unsupervised}.
 Later, some models aim to learn the representation using auxiliary handcrafted prediction tasks.
 Examples are image jigsaw puzzle~\cite{noroozi2016unsupervised}, relative patch prediction~\cite{doersch2015unsupervised,doersch2017multi}, image inpainting~\cite{pathak2016context}, image super-resolution~\cite{ledig2017photo,yuksel2021latentclr}.
+Contrastive learning is amongst the most successful self-supervised method to achieve linear classification accuracy and outperforming supervised learning tasks by suitable architectures and loss~\cite{caron2020unsupervised,chen2020simple,chen2020big,chen2020intriguing,zbontar2021barlow}, using pretraining in a task-agnostic fashion~\cite{kolesnikov2019revisiting,shen2020mix}, and fine-tuning on the labeled subset in a task-specific fashion~\cite{wu2018unsupervised,henaff2019data}.
+However, Hjelm et al.~\cite{hjelm2018learning} showed the accuracy depends on a large number of negative samples in the training batch.